AlfrescoArchive/alfresco-anaxes-hello-world-ui-deployment/helm/hello-world-ui/README.md

 This chart depends on the following chart to provide ingress path rewrites:
 - Nginx Ingress - [https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress)

-You can deploy this chart to a minikube or AWS cluster with `helm install hello-world-app`
+You can deploy this chart to a minikube or AWS cluster with:

+    helm install hello-world-ui

 Once deployed you can use the `get-ui-url.sh` script to get the publicly accessible URL for the UI.